NVIDIA/spark-rapids/docs/compatibility.md

 *Writing ORC Files*

-Without CUDF support to file statistics, all ORC files written by the GPU are incompatible with the optimization causing an ORC read-job to fail as described above.
+If you are using release prior to release 22.06 where CUDF does not support writing file statistics, then the ORC files written by the GPU are incompatible with the optimization causing an ORC read-job to fail as described above.
-In order to prevent job failures, `spark.sql.orc.aggregatePushdown` should be disabled while reading ORC files that were written by the GPU.
+In order to prevent job failures in releases prior to release 22.06, `spark.sql.orc.aggregatePushdown` should be disabled while reading ORC files that were written by the GPU.

 *Reading ORC Files*